nrennie/nrennie.rbind.io/content/blog/2022-12-03-how-to-make-your-own-rstats-wrapped/index.md

                                   family = "raleway"))
 ```

-You may have used `geom_image()` from {ggimage} to add images to plot before - I had a few issues with this initially.
+You may have used `geom_image()` from {ggimage} to add images to a plot before - I had a few issues with this initially.
 It seems that `geom_image()` re-scales images to the same aspect ratio as the plotting area which doesn't really work here.
 Instead I used `geom_textured_rect()` from {ggtextures} which allows you to specify a width and height for your image.

 <p align="center">
 <img src="https://raw.githubusercontent.com/nrennie/nrennie.rbind.io/main/content/blog/2022-12-03-how-to-make-your-own-rstats-wrapped/plot1.png" width = "40%" alt = "A graphic showing my top 5 most used functions during this year's TidyTuesday contributions: aes, ggplot, library, c, labs, in the style of spotify wrapped graphics">